-A pack of procedures for staff, students and parents has been developed for Group Leaders to follow before, during and after project visits c) The College will continue with current partnerships developed under the Erasmus Plus programme and develop new projects under some of the actions we are not yet involved in.
+A pack of procedures for staff, students and parents has been developed for Group Leaders to follow before, during and after project visits

+The college will continue with current partnerships developed under the Erasmus Plus programme and develop new projects under some of the actions we are not yet involved in.

-Staff development opportunities will also continue with current and new partners.
-In session (15/16) we undertook 36 Erasmus Plus Staff Mobility's.
-We plan to increase this activity this session to include job shadowing with new Erasmus partners.
+Staff development opportunities will continue with current and new partners.
+In previous sessions since (15/16) we undertake approx. 30 Erasmus Plus Staff Mobility's.
+We plan to increase this activity to include job shadowing with new Erasmus partners.

-A major part of our work is to develop and deliver vocationally oriented training courses with an element of work experience to 3 colleges in Denmark.
+A major part of our work is to develop and deliver vocationally oriented training courses with an element of work experience to partner colleges across the EU.